elementary OS的桌面十分简单且易于使用。它包括两个部分：面板和 DOCK。你可以通过系统设置→桌面→壁纸来定义桌面的壁纸。

 When you open an app, its window appears on the desktop.
 Each app typically has three areas: the window buttons, a toolbar, and the contents of the app.

 An app's Window Buttons are at the top corners of the app window.
 The close button is on the left and the maximize button is on the right.
 Pressing the close button will close the app's window.
-Pressing the maximize button will toggle whether the app window takes up the full screen or not.
+Pressing the maximize button will toggle whether the app window takes up the full desktop or not.
+You can also drag a window to the top of the desktop or double-click its header bar to maximize, and drag from the top or double-click the header bar to unmaximize.

 elementary OS supports two types of multitasking: windows and workspaces.